Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 ## PY - 02
 > *One secret might not be enough, but how about two?*

-The task describtion provided us with the same material here; a code snippet and a text file with the output.
+The task description provided us with the same material here; a code snippet and a text file with the output.
 This time, the result was a list consisting of the following integers:
 ```python
 111,88,37,87,81,90,81,97,81,96,81,90,91,91,81,90,81,102,87,88,34,101,43,38,61,102,37,37,94,87,102,97,102,86,83,102,89,91,100,87,102,34,81,94,88,90,109,38,70,59
 ```
 After reading through the below code snippet, we got an idea of what was happening.
-First, all the flag's characters are turned into their corresponding Unicode character before the value of `secret_number_1` was added.
+First, all the flag's characters are turned into their corresponding Unicode character, as decimal numbers, before the value of `secret_number_1` was added.
 Then the encrypted list, `enc`, is flipped around before every other element is added to a new list, `cne2`.
 Then the remaining elements are added to `cne2`, as the list's second half.
 At last, the numbers are subtracted with `secret_number_2`.

 ![image](https://user-images.githubusercontent.com/72946914/161036498-dcd84999-a449-4877-bcd4-4e55bce35e75.png)